Masquerayd/printf/README.md

 In this`printf` project we should be able to allocate memory dynamically and it has to be able to handle the varying length of the arguments, here are some tips for handling memory

 - When handling the `%s` spercifier , you will need to allocate memory for the string and free up the memmory when its no longer needed.
-- be aware of memory leaks , insure that when you allocate memory dynamically that you free up the memory otherwise it will cause memory leaks
+- be aware of memory leaks , ensure that when you allocate memory dynamically that you free up the memory otherwise it will cause memory leaks
 - Use `malloc` and `free` to allocate and dellocate memory.
 - Inorder to avooid buffer overflow ensure that you `printf` doesnt write more data to the buffer then it can hold